 Rowan College of South Jersey and Rowan University have formed an innovative, partnership to make higher education more affordable to South Jersey residents by providing a direct, cohesive route to a bachelor's degree with easy transfer credits.
-Rowan College of South Jersey staff and advisors assist students on their pathway from RCSJ to Rowan University by providing application, advisement and transfer assistance to current students and alumni.
+The Rowan University Center (RUC) assists students on their pathway from Rowan College to Rowan University by providing a variety of services, such as, advisement and application assistance, to students and alumni.